 A Bedtime Routine to Get Out Wiggles

 After we clean the play room each night, we have family gymnastics at home.

 My kids love running around the room, doing somersaults and cartwheels.
 It’s not the largest space, but my kids love “gymnastics time.”

 It’s also great to get the extra energy out before we wind down for bed time.

 Family prayer time is the tricky “time to wind down” moment.
 We let the kids run circles around us while we kneel and wait for them to get to the point where they can sit for a moment and pray.
 In a recent General Conference talk, Elder Scott reminded me that “Family prayer should be a nonnegotiable priority in your daily life.”
 Okay, then.
 We’ll keep making sure we do this.

 After story time, it’s lights out for Strawberry.
-I sing three songs and rock her in the chair in the dark until she says “I’m ready!” and then it’s time to be tucked in to bed!
+When she was younger, I would sing three songs and rock her in the chair in the dark until she said, “I’m ready!” and then it was time to be tucked in to bed!

-We took down Strawberry’s crib a few weeks ago, so this routine has really helped her.
-Of course, she popped right out of bed the first few days (and sometimes she still does), but when we reinforce the same routine (maybe add another minute of rocking, or another song), it helps her remember that now is the time to stay in bed.
+When we took down Strawberry’s crib, this routine really helped her.
+Of course, she popped right out of bed the first few days (and sometimes she still did so we used bedtime passes to practice staying in bed).
+But when we reinforced the same routine (maybe add another minute of rocking, or another song), it helped her remember that it was time to stay in bed.

 What bedtime routine works best for you?